 The mission of the Department of Pharmacy Services is to advance pharmacy practice while supporting all of the goals of the health system.

-- Abington Hospital – Jefferson Health's inpatient pharmacists deliver care in a hybrid staffing model, 24 hours/7 days per week.
-Pharmacists have centralized and decentralized roles and responsibilities.
+- Abington Hospital's (AH) inpatient pharmacists deliver care in a hybrid staffing model, 24 hours/7 days per week.
+Pharmacists have centralized roles and responsibilities.

 - AH utilizes technicians, students and automation to provide exceptional drug distribution services.
-Automated systems include AcuDose machines, with a drug storage carousel, medication bar coding system, fully interfaced inpatient CPOE, and e-prescribing for our clinic and discharged patients.
+Automated systems include AcuDose machines, with a drug storage carousel, medication bar coding system, fully interfaced inpatient CPOE, and e-prescribing for all patients.

-- The AH Pharmacy supports the hospital through multiple specialty satellite locations including Oncology, Critical Care and an OR satellite.
+- The AH Pharmacy supports the hospital through multiple specialty satellite locations including Oncology and Critical Care.

 - AH also has an outpatient pharmacy open to employees, patients and the public.